Linus4/99veto/README.md

 * write a test-suite
 * make it so that matches are only downloaded when there are not enough more recent ones with map-vetos
-* use wreq's withSession because it takes ~.5 seconds per request to create a new one apparently (Network.Wreq.Session)
 * find a better solution to accumulate and count the vetos
 * add an argument parser (help, number of matches)
 * find a solution for nested case Nothing / Just pyramid (transformer)